nsimona/giveapaw/README.md

 #### UI Design

-- Clean and Intuitive Design
 - The UI is designed to be clean and intuitive, enhancing the user experience.
 The UI project can be found in my personal Behance profile for a detailed look into the design. (soon!)

 The frontend development of Give A Paw plays a crucial role in delivering a visually appealing, intuitive, and responsive(partially! this was not the focus of the project) user interface.
 By leveraging React and a robust ecosystem of libraries, the project aims to provide a seamless and enjoyable experience for users exploring pet adoption on the platform.